Once you have a newborn, it can be overwhelming. Luckily, the wearables market today is not only limited to adults.

 Pacif-i has a range of 30 feet, so you can monitor your infant’s even while they are in another room.
 To be on the safe side, the smartphone app allows the device to be calibrated from other temperature measuring devices such as infra-red in-ear thermometers.

 Pacif-i is compatible with IOS and Android devices that are Bluetooth smart enabled.
 The coin cell battery has enough juice to keep it going for approximately 1 year.
 The wearable has a built-in tracker, so you’ll hopefully never lose it.

 MonBaby is a Smart Button that once attached to your baby’s clothing sends breathing and activity data to your smartphone 5 times per second.
 The device is also a movement detector, and can sense if the baby rolls, falls or is removed from proximity.

-Snuza Hero baby monitor is a wearable device which attaches to your baby’s diaper and monitors your baby’s abdominal movement.
-The Hero detects the slightest of movements and will alert you if abdominal movement is weak or less than eight movements per minute.
+Snuza Hero movement monitor is a wearable device which attaches to your baby’s diaper and monitors your baby’s abdominal movement.
+The gadget detects the slightest of movements and will alert you if abdominal movement is weak or less than eight movements per minute.

 Snuza is made with hypo-allergenic, medical grade plastics and does not send or receive radiofrequency signals.
 It comes with a replaceable battery and a comprehensive 1 year warranty.

 Owlet acts as a guardian, standing watch over your child at night.
 The device is a smart sock, that not only keeps the baby’s tootsie warm, but also gives a full read of his or her vitals.